magentabusiness/magentabusiness.github.io/docs/user-guide/oauth/oauth0.md

 ```

-After all the changes being applied, please, make sure to have the ThingsBoard restart.
+After all the changes being applied, please, make sure to have the IoT Hub restart.
-The ThingsBoard restart can be invoked with the next command on the Linux Server:
+The IoT Hub restart can be invoked with the next command on the Linux Server:
 ```bash
 $ sudo service thingsboard restart
 ```